 - residential

 - publicly owned and used

-- owned and used by a qualified non-profit organization;
+- owned and used by a qualified non-profit organization

 If a property is either owned or used by a non-exempt entity, it is not exempt.
-A qualified non-profit organization is one which is exempt from ad valorem taxation under.
-Sections 202, 203, 206, 207, or 214 of the California Revenue and Taxation Code.
-If any property that falls into the above three categories is assessed, an appeals petition should be filed.
+A qualified non-profit organization is one which is exempt from ad valorem taxation under Sections 202, 203, 206, 207, or 214 of the California Revenue and Taxation Code.
+If any property that falls into the above three categories is assessed, the case will be processed at a pre-petition conference.

-o Mixed Exempt/Non-Exempt Property
+o Mixed Exempt/Non-Exempt Buildings

-If a property contains both exempt and non-exempt property, the assessment on the non-exempt part is calculated proportionally.
-Detailed instructions for calculating assessments on mixed-use property can be found in the brochure entitled "How to Calculate Metro Rail Benefit Assessments", available from the SCRTD Benefit Assessment Office.
-If a property owner believes an assessment for a mixed-use property is incorrect, an appeals petition should be filed.
+If a property contains both exempt and non-exempt buildings, the assessment on the non-exempt part is calculated proportionally.
+Detailed instructions for calculating assessments on mixed-use property can be found in the brochure entitled "How to Calculate Metro Rail Benefit Assessments", available from the SCRTD Planning Department.
+If a property owner believes an assessment for a mixed-use property is incorrect, a petition should be filed.
+If the assessment is determined to be incorrect as a result of an error in calculating the assessment, the case will be processed at a pre-petition conference.
+If the assessment is determined to be incorrect as a result of the determination of the amount of square footage which is exempt, the case will be processed through the formal appeals process.